 Carey should have also been concerned that neither the marketing material nor the website clearly reflected the risks.
-Carey clearly recognised that Global Forestry is an alternative investment and may be high risk and/or speculative in light of the member declaration.
+Carey clearly recognised that Global Forestry is an alternative investment and may be high risk and/or speculative in light of the Member Declaration.
 The Global Forestry investment was certainly not "low risk" or secure on any reasonable analysis.
 Despite this, it appears to have been marketed as such to pension investors.

 In the IFAs section of the website, there was a page entitled 'Suitability' which appears to have been an attempt to set out which type of investors the investment might be suitable for.
-It stated:
+In September 2012 it stated: